 Monitoring the trust is easy as they provide you with clear and timely statements

 Tax returns are filed on time and with accuracy

 They have a good record of investment performance

 Why should I pay you for a service that a family member can do for ‘free’?

 Most people who decide to hire a family member rather than a professional trustee do so in order to save money.
-While it is easy to believe that by saving money on trustee fees you will have more to give to the beneficiaries, our experience has proven that a well-managed trust increases the value of the trust much more than the cost of trustee fees.
+While it is easy to believe that by saving money on trustee fees you will have more to give to the beneficiaries, our experience has proven that a well-managed trust has the potential to increase the value of the trust more than the cost of trustee fees.

 Many times we have been brought into manage trusts after the value of the trust has been eroded by one of the following:

 - Beneficiaries hiring lawyers to fight each other for a change in how discretionary disbursements are made